 Eco-Congregation Scotland is a growing movement of churches from Shetland to Dumfries, and from Iona to Aberdeen.
-They are urban and rural, small and large, Protestant and Catholic, traditional and cutting-edge.
+They are urban and rural, small and large, Protestant and Catholic, traditional and emerging.
 They share the conviction that our society’s wholesale exploitation of the natural world is a dishonour to God the Creator; and that to do nothing in the face of environmental destruction is to fail in our duty to worship God and to care for the poor.
-Since February 2010 Eco-Congregation Scotland is a charity, and all participating churches and organisations are invited to become members.
+Since February 2010 Eco-Congregation Scotland has been a registered charity and all participating churches and organisations are invited to become members.

-As well as taking action in their own church life, Eco-Congregations are working together in networks, and promoting the programme to other churches through talks, workshops, events and materials.
+As well as taking action in their own church life, Eco-Congregations are working together in Local Networks and promoting the programme to other churches through talks, workshops, events and materials.

 Eco-Congregation Scotland has five staff:

-Trevor was appointed in April 2013 to provide spiritual and theological support to churches in their work of caring for creation.
-He is a United Reformed Church Minister, previously working as a minister with congregations and in adult Christian education.
-Trevor is seconded full-time from the URC for this role.
+David joined in September 2018 to provide spiritual and theological support to churches in Care for Creation.
+He is a United Reformed Church Minister, seconded full-time for this role.

 David is based in Edinburgh and spends much of his time visiting congregations, online or in person.